Decorative Cover Photo Image

 Accommodations

-Students will stay in a mix of local guest houses and hotels throughout the program.
-Most accommodations will have shared double rooms and internet access.
-While hotels in Kathmandu will offer amenities such as hot showers and laundry facilities, local guest houses in the mountains will be more basic.
+Students will stay in a combination of local guest houses and hotels throughout the program.
+Most accommodations will feature shared double rooms and internet access.
+While hotels in Kathmandu will provide hot showers and laundry facilities, local guest houses in the mountains will be more basic, reflecting the local way of life.

 All meals are included during the trip.
-Students will have group meals at local guest houses, hotels, and restaurants, and they will also receive stipends to cover additional food costs.
+Students will have group meals at local guest houses, hotels, and restaurants.
+Additionally, they will receive stipends to cover other food costs.

 Additional Items to Consider